download

 However, the season is irreparably scarred, as Jean Todt explains:

-"It's cheap to be deluded, but the standings speak for themselves and in eight Grands Prix it's very difficult to reverse the situation.
+"It costs nothing to be delusional, but the standings speak for themselves and in eight Grands Prix it's very difficult to reverse the situation.
 Mathematics still gives us chances, logic gives us much less".

 "Montoya's victory is largely due to the tyres".

-Power is nothing without control, said an old tire ad.
-Ferrari has this problem: it can't transform the power of its engine into performance on the track.
+Power is nothing without control, said an old tyre ad.
+Ferrari has this problem: it cannot transform the power of its engine into performance on the track.

 "No grip".

 This is how Jean Todt sums up the evil of Maranello's cars.
 The grip is the adherence, the friction of the rubber on the asphalt.
-To understand this, let's think of a production car on ice: acceleration is slower because the tires slip, braking takes longer, cornering speed must be reduced.
+To understand this, think of a production car on ice: acceleration is slower because the tyres slip, braking takes longer, and cornering speed must be reduced.
 Schumacher and Barrichello go slowly because, compared to their opponents in Renault and McLaren, they have less grip.
-And a debate that has lasted since the beginning of the season: is it the fault of the Bridgestones?
+And a debate that has lasted since the beginning of the season: is it Bridgestone’s fault?
 Maybe, but not only.

 fotor_2023-7-12_14_39_13-fotor-20230712143935.jpeg